2023 Most Popular Psychology Master's Degree Schools in Connecticut

 The colleges and universities below are the most popular for psychology majors pursuing a master's degree.

-Our 2023 rankings named Western Connecticut State University the most popular school in Connecticut for psychology students working on their master’s degree.
+Our analysis found Western Connecticut State University to be the most popular school for psychology students who want to pursue a master’s degree in Connecticut.
 WestConn is a small public school located in the small city of Danbury.

 About 79% of the students majoring in psychology at the school are women while 21% are male.

-Full Psychology at Western Connecticut State University Report
+Read full report on Psychology at Western Connecticut State University

 You’ll be in good company if you decide to attend University of New Haven.
 It ranked #2 on our 2023 Most Popular Psychology Master’s Degree Schools in Connecticut list.
-Located in the suburb of West Haven, University of New Haven is a private not-for-profit school with a moderately-sized student population.
+Located in the suburb of West Haven, University of New Haven is a private not-for-profit college with a medium-sized student population.

 Women make up 73% of the psychology majors at the school.